-In past seasons, Tomáš has conducted new productions and revival performances at the Dresden Staatskappelle, the Danish National Opera and Teatro Real Madrid.
-Having assisted Jiri Belohlavek in 2003 at the Finnish National Opera with a new production of Katya Kabanová he was invited to conduct the revival in 2005 and to make his debut at the Paris Opera in 2007 with Leoš Janáček’s Věc Makropulos directed by Krzystztof Warlikovwski.
-Tomáš returned to Paris Opera in 2009 for the revival of this hugely successful production.
+As an opera conductor, in the past seasons, Tomáš returned to the Opera National de Paris in 2018/19 for Tchaikovsky’s Iolanta having made his debut there in 2007 with Leoš Janáček’s Věc Makropulos directed by Krzystztof Warlikovwski.
+He has recently conducted new productions and revival performances at the Grand Theatre de Geneve, the Dresden Staatskappelle, the Danish National Opera and Teatro Real Madrid.
+Having assisted Jiri Belohlavek in 2003 at the Finnish National Opera with a new production of Katya Kabanová he was invited to conduct the revival in 2005.
 Since making his debut in 2001 with the National Theatre Prague and a production of Bedřich Smetana’s Devil’s Wall he has worked regularly in the house and most recently conducted performances of Věc Makropulos directed by Christopher Alden.
 From 2007/08 to 2009 Tomas was Music Director of the National Theatre Brno, Janacek Opera House.